Carol Cancelliere DC, MPH, PhD

 Heather Shearer DC, MSc, FCCS(C), PhD (candidate)

-Dr. Gaelan Connell holds a Bachelor in Human Kinetics degree from the University of British Columbia.
+Dr. Gaelan Connell holds a Bachelor of Human Kinetics degree and a Master's of Rehabilitation Sciences degree from the University of British Columbia.
 He obtained his Doctor of Chiropractic degree from the Canadian Memorial Chiropractic College in 2014.
 He currently practices in a multi-disciplinary clinic in Vancouver, BC.
-He is also undertaking a Master's degree at the University of British Columbia in Rehabilitation Sciences.
+He is also an editorial board member for the Journal of the Canadian Chiropractic Association.
 Dr. Connell has a keen interest in knowledge translation and implementation science.
-He is also passionate about running and has completed several trail ultramarathons over the past year.

 Anne Taylor-Vaisey MLS